 Muschietti allows his young cast to own their characters.
 Both cast and crew understanding the need to surround the young people with the isolation and adult indifference of the fictional town.
 With childhood fears, experiences and understanding, brushed aside by adults who know best.
 While those very adults ignore the real horror of their own lives and the town they call home.

 The darkness of the town, and its indifference to the horror surrounding it centres on one of the finest on screen monsters ever created.
-Bill Skarsgård’s Pennywise the Clown, takes the sinister presence of Tim Curry’s portrayal while and adding layers of Victorian gothic horror.
+Bill Skarsgård’s Pennywise the Clown, taking the sinister presence of Tim Curry’s portrayal while and adding layers of Victorian gothic horror.
 His clown never appearing too human, embracing the ‘IT’ behind the mask.

 Combined with a running time that never seeks to rush the end result.
-IT Chapter One delivers one of the finest film adaptations of Kings work since 1999s The Green Mile.
-Taking the strong and universal underlying themes of Kings book and translating them for a modern cinema audience.
+IT Chapter One delivers one of the finest film adaptations of King’s work since 1999s The Green Mile.
+Taking the strong and universal underlying themes of King’s book and translating them for a modern cinema audience.
 Demonstrating that childhood fear and its effect on our adult experience still makes our skin crawl.
 The inner child in each of us still haunted by the things that gave us nightmares in our youth.
 Each of us carrying those experiences, fears and ideas into our adult selves both consciously and unconsciously.

-However, the journey is not yet complete, the adult versions of the Losers Club are yet to find their voices on our cinema screens.
-The adult fears of Kings book even more scary than the childhood nightmares of the younger characters.
+However, the journey is not yet complete, the adult versions of the losers club are yet to find their voices on our cinema screens.
+The adult fears of King’s book even more scary than the childhood nightmares of the younger characters.
 With IT chapter two coming to cinemas in a few weeks time, Muschietti may achieve something truly unique in cinema.
 A two part horror film that truly honours its literary roots, while providing a modern classic of the genre.
-A Homage to a horror genius, who understood the true depths of childhood fear, and their effects on our adult actions.
+A homage to a horror genius, who understood the true depths of childhood fear, and their effects on our adult actions.